agn-wita/one-page-with-animated-background/README.md

 # One page site with animated background

-## The project included one page with image and text
+## The project contain one page with image and text

 ## I've learned:
 - background image